 Even on the final day of my cruise, the Galapagos blew me away yet again.
 A visit to South Plaza Island would be my last excursion, but definitely not one to forget.
 Just as we landed on the rocky island and watched our pangas cruise away we began to feel drops of water from the sky.
 Within two minutes it was down pouring.
 We trudged on following the designated walking path laughing at the fact that the majority of the group had left their rain jackets on the ship – me included.
 Eventually the rain came to a stop and we were left with the sun glistening off of the wet rocks and cacti.
 The end of rain had also summoned the creatures of South Plaza.
 Countless iguanas slowly made their way to the puddles of rainwater for a fresh drink.
 Even our naturalist guide who has been guiding in the Galapagos for over 25 years was in awe of the photo opportunities brought on by the rain.

 As I said my farewells and made my way to the Baltra airport, a sense of fulfillment came over me.
 I was able to see all of the wildlife I had hoped for, plus so much more.
 If you have the chance to visit the Galapagos, take it!
 It will be an unforgettable journey that will connect you to our world in ways you can’t even imagine.

 This Natural Paradise Galapagos Cruise review was written by an AdventureSmith Explorations crew member.
+The Natural Paradise is perfect for a full boat charter, read more about Galapagos yacht charters.
 Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.